M66B/FairEmail/FAQ.md

 Be aware that not all providers support standard email protocols, see [this FAQ](#user-content-faq129) for more information.

+Using your own (custom) domain name, which is supported by most email providers, will make it easier to switch to another email provider.

 <br />

 <a name="faq113"></a>